-El Nido, thanks to the fact that the spectacular, paradise-like scenery of the Bacuit Archipelago has gone around the world, is one of the most popular destinations on a trip to the Philippines.
-This has led to a rapid increase in services for travelers, including, of course, hotels.
-So right now you’ll find all kinds of places where to stay in El Nido.
+Thanks to the spectacular landscapes of the Bacuit Archipelago, which has become famous around the world, El Nido is one of the most popular destinations on a trip to the Philippines.
+This has led to rapid growth in services for travelers, including, of course, hotels.
+These days, you’ll find all kinds of places to stay in El Nido.

-From hostels or dorm-style lodgings where you share a room with other backpackers to resorts with overwater cottages and views of the gorgeous islets in this part of Palawan, you’ve got many hotels in El Nido to choose from!
+From hostels and dorm-style accommodation where you’ll share a room with other backpackers to resorts with overwater bungalows and views of the gorgeous islets in this part of Palawan, you’ve got plenty of hotels in El Nido to choose from!

 However, you might be wondering which area is best when looking for accommodation in El Nido.
-As we mention in our detailed article on things to do in El Nido, the town itself isn’t as pretty as you might expect from such a famous place.
-That’s why many travelers choose nearby areas to stay, since, after all, most of the day is spent outside the hotel.
+As we mention in our detailed article on things to do in El Nido, the town itself isn’t as pretty as you might expect from somewhere so famous.
+That’s why many travelers choose nearby areas to stay, since, after all, you’ll spend most of the day outside your hotel.

-UPDATE 2026: from traveler to traveler, we recommend looking for accommodation in El Nido WELL in advance.
-Unfortunately, value for money in this part of the Philippines is awful and the best hotels sell out fast.
-Honestly, from our own experience, if you wait to book until 1–2–3 weeks before, it can mean sleeping in the worst dive of your trip to the Philippines and paying a fortune.
+UPDATE 2026: from one traveler to another, we recommend booking your accommodation in El Nido WELL in advance.
+Unfortunately, value for money in this part of the Philippines isn’t great and the best hotels sell out fast.
+Honestly, in our experience, if you wait until just 1 to 3 weeks before your trip, you could end up staying in one of the worst places of your trip to the Philippines and paying a fortune.

 We’ve been traveling around this area since 2010, so, as you can imagine, we’ve tried a ton of places.
-Plus, every time we come, we go out to explore other possibilities we find and that travelers recommend to us, so we’re going to guide you through the process and tell you about the best areas to stay in El Nido (pros and cons of each) and our favorite hotels for every kind of budget.
+Plus, every time we visit, we make a point of exploring other options we come across or that travelers recommend to us, so we’re going to guide you through the process and tell you about the best areas to stay in El Nido (pros and cons of each) and our favorite hotels for every kind of budget.

 Where to stay in El Nido: areas

 The first thing you need to consider when evaluating accommodation in El Nido is the area you want to stay in.
-It’s no small matter, because depending on what you want (ease of starting the tours, a wider variety of restaurants, the hotels’ value for money, bars…), things are quite different.
+It’s no small matter, because depending on what you’re looking for (easy access to tours, a wider variety of restaurants, how much value you get for your money, bars…), the best choice can be quite different.

-In this case, besides El Nido Town itself (the town center), there are other nearby areas that are pleasant and convenient for spending a few days.
-The hotel offering there is usually much better, as properties are more modern, a bit roomier, and many of them have sea views.
+Besides El Nido Town itself (the town center), there are other nearby areas that are pleasant, convenient places to spend a few days.
+The accommodation there is usually much better, as properties are more modern, a bit roomier, and many of them have sea views.
 Plus, if you feel like staying near a nice beach, they’re better alternatives than El Nido Town itself.

 We’re going to tell you everything about where to stay in El Nido below, but here’s a quick summary:

 What’s the best area to stay in El Nido?
-It depends on what you’re after… In a quick summary: if you want convenience for the tours and a huge restaurant offering, we’d go for El Nido Town.
-If you want a good beach that’s not far and a nice place to stay, Lio Beach.
-For something in between, with beachfront resorts at more reasonable prices, Corong Corong.
+It depends on what you’re after… In short: if you want convenience for tours and a huge choice of restaurants, we’d go for El Nido Town.
+If you want a good beach that’s not far away and a nice place to stay, Lio Beach.
+For something in between, with beachfront resorts at more reasonable prices, choose Corong Corong.

-In any case, we think the key is to start searching (and booking) in advance and pick a place that stands out to you for its features and value for money.
-As long as it’s not excessively far away (like the areas we’ll describe later), you’ll manage just fine (you can always rent a scooter or take a tricycle).
+Either way, we think the key is to start searching (and booking) in advance and pick a place that stands out for its facilities and value for money.
+As long as it’s not excessively far away (like the areas we’ll cover later), you’ll manage just fine (you can always rent a scooter or take a tricycle).
 This is especially important between November and May, high season, when prices rise considerably.

-Either way, you’ll see that next to the title of each recommended hotel in El Nido we’ve added its location.
+You’ll also see that we’ve added the location next to the name of each recommended hotel in El Nido.
 You’ll also find them easily on the El Nido accommodation map we created.

 a) El Nido Town

-This should be your option for where to stay in El Nido if you don’t want any fuss.
-In the center of El Nido Town you’ll find tons of restaurants, bars, and agencies to do the island hopping in El Nido (which also depart from here), so you won’t need to move around much.
-If you’re traveling solo, the center is probably the best alternative for staying in El Nido because everything is at hand and you’ll meet people.
+This should be your go-to option for where to stay in El Nido if you don’t want any hassle.
+In central El Nido Town you’ll find tons of restaurants, bars, and agencies for booking island hopping in El Nido (as tours also depart from here), so you won’t need to move around much.
+If you’re traveling solo, the center is probably the best place to stay in El Nido because everything is close by and it’s easy to meet people.

-Plus, over the years El Nido Town has been improving and, from a crowded and dirty town, it’s turning into a more orderly and pleasant place.
-Obviously, there are all kinds of hotels, from very basic guesthouses to big hotels.
-What you should know is that El Nido beach isn’t one of the most appealing for two reasons: 1) it’s full of boats and 2) it’s not very clean.
+Plus, over the years El Nido Town has been improving and, from being a crowded and dirty town, it’s becoming a more organized and pleasant place.
+Obviously, you’ll find all kinds of hotels, from very basic guesthouses to bigger hotels.
+Just keep in mind that El Nido Beach isn’t one of the most appealing for two reasons: 1) it’s full of boats and 2) it’s not very clean.

-Recommendations: Inngo Tourist Inn, Buslkamp Inn and Sea Cocoon.
+Recommendations: Inngo Tourist Inn, Bulskamp Inn and Sea Cocoon.

 b) Las Cabañas (Maremegmeg Beach/Vanilla Beach)

 This beautiful beach area has a few small hotels and resorts.
-Located about 15 minutes by tricycle from El Nido, it’s a good option, although it’s hard to find cheap accommodation.
-There are a few high-end resorts and, little by little, more restaurants are appearing to go along with the few options there still are.
-In fact, at the beginning of 2020 a shopping center opened with several restaurants, a gym, shops, and even a McDonald’s.
+Located about 15 minutes by tricycle from El Nido, it can be a good option, although it’s hard to find cheap accommodation.
+There are a few high-end resorts and, little by little, more restaurants are popping up alongside the few options already there.
+In fact, a shopping center opened in early 2020 with several restaurants, a gym, shops, and even a McDonald’s.

-From Las Cabañas you’ll see lovely sunsets and it’s a very good beach for swimming, even at low tide.
-What you should know is that it’s very popular and that during the day there are quite a lot of people, especially the stretch from the shopping center access to the last beach bars.
+Las Cabañas is a lovely place to watch the sunset and it’s a great beach for swimming, even at low tide.
+Just keep in mind that it’s very popular and that during the day it gets quite busy, especially the stretch between the shopping center entrance and the last beach bars.

 Recommendations: Coconut Cottages El Nido and Mua Tala Hotel El Nido.